janosh/matbench-discovery/site/src/routes/how-to-contribute/+page.md

 ```

 And you're done!
 Once tests pass and the PR is merged, your model will be added to the leaderboard! 🎉

+## Troubleshooting

+Having problems using or contributing to the project?
+Please [open an issue on GitHub](https://github.com/janosh/matbench-discovery/issues).
+We're happy to help!